techwithtwin/making-money-wp-jinja-wordcamp/docs/tutoring-and-course-and-technical-writing.md

 ### Ways to Earn through tutoring

-1. Selling courses on online platforms
+1. Selling courses on online platforms.
-2. Doing paid WordPress workshops
+2. Doing paid WordPress workshops.
-3. Tutoring on [Youtube](https://youtube.com) and earn through adsense
+3. Tutoring on [Youtube](https://youtube.com) and earn through adsense.
 4. Earning through paid promotions - companies like [Namecheap](https://namecheap.com) would like to advertise through you and they pay alot. ( Brand Endosements )
 5. Starting your own bootcamp where you charge teaching WordPress for a period.
-6. Campus Out-reaches where you go to campuses and speak to students about WordPress and campuses will pay you.
+6. Campus outreach where you go to campuses and speak to students about WordPress and campuses will pay you.
 7. Attending paid events.
-Once your brand grows you will start receiving events ( paid )
+Once your brand grows you will start receiving events ( paid ).

 ## Technical Writing